Scriptor/pharen/readme.markdown

 	(array 1 2 3)
 becomes
 	array(1, 2, 3);
 This only works for arrays.
-Creating dictionaries is explained later.
+Creating dictionaries (associative arrays) is explained later.

 Special operators in PHP, like + (plus), - (minus), and = (assignment) are also treated like regular function calls in Pharen by being treated as infix operators.
 To add a bunch of numbers, write:
 	(+ 1 2 3 4)
-Note that the function's name, +, is simply interspersed among the arguments.
 To assign that to a variable, just write:
 	(= sum
 		(+ 1 2 3 4))